Ivo-Balbaert/The_Way_to_Jai/book/12_Basics of structs.md

 }
 ```
 ( example of use ??)

-> Declaring a struct doesn't allocate memory, it just defines a kind of template or blue-print for a data structure to be defined in imperative scope.
+Declaring a struct doesn't allocate memory, it just defines a kind of template or blue-print for a data structure to be defined in imperative scope.
+An **instance** or object of a struct is created with for example:
+`bob: Person;`
+Here the instance is `bob`, and the struct is `Person`.
+When this code executes, memory is allocated (when nothing else is specified, all members get their default zero values).

 > A struct cannot be casted to a bool.